Everyday I Write the Book

 "Everyday I Write the Book" is a song written by Elvis Costello, from Punch the Clock, an album released in 1983 by Elvis Costello and the Attractions.
-It peaked at 28 on the UK Singles Chart and was their first top 40 hit single in the U.S., peaking at No. 36 on the Billboard Hot 100.
+It charted on the UK Singles Chart on 9 July, before peaking at No. 28.
+It was also their first top 40 hit single in the U.S., peaking at No. 36 on the Billboard Hot 100.

 Background

 In an interview from November 1998, Costello said "Everyday I Write the Book" was "a song I wrote in ten minutes almost as a challenge to myself.
 I thought, maybe I could write just a simple, almost formula song and make it mean something.
 I was quite happy with it and I tried to do it in a kind of lovers-rock type arrangement and I wasn't happy with it and then ended up putting this other kind of rhythm to the song, which was written originally as a kind of Merseybeat knock off...I invested less emotionally in it than any other songs from that time yet it's the one that everyone warmed to."

 Costello also cited Nick Lowe and Rockpile as an influence on the song; he explained, "[Lowe] has always been a songwriter from whom I've taken cues — see his song 'When I Write the Book,' and my song 'Everyday I Write the Book'."